Snowflake-Labs/sfquickstarts/site/sfguides/src/automated_machine_learning_with_snowflake_and_datarobot/automl_with_snowflake_and_datarobot.md

 3. Fill in the fields:

 a.
 NAME: 'Snowflake_DR_HOL'

 b.
 KEY VALUES:

   Key: 'password'

   Value: your snowflake account password

-And press on the button 'Add'
+And click on the button 'Add'

 ![](assets/p41.png)
 <br/><br/>